 For whole spelt (spelt berries), rinse the grains and then combine one part spelt to three parts water in a saucepan.
 Bring to a boil, then reduce heat and simmer for 50 or 60 minutes, or until grains are tender.

-Canada's Food Guide recommends that Canadians get at least half of their daily grain choices from whole grains.
-For adults, that translates into three or four whole grain choices everyday.
-A serving of whole grains, spelt included, is equivalent to 1 slice of whole grain bread, 30 grams of whole grain cereal, 1/2 cup (125 ml) cooked grain or 1/2 cup (125 ml) cooked whole grain pasta.
+A serving of whole grains, spelt included, is equivalent to 1 slice of 100% whole grain bread, 30 grams of whole grain cold cereal, 1/2 cup (125 ml) cooked grain or 1/2 cup (125 ml) cooked whole grain pasta.

 Spelt flour can replace wheat flour in many recipes - although the final product might be a slightly different texture.
 Experiment by substituting half of the wheat flour called for in a recipe with spelt flour.